 John Wesley was born in 1703 at Epworth, England, to parents Samuel and Susanna Wesley.
 His father was rector in the Church of England and his mother a parent to John’s nine other siblings, including renown hymn writer and minister Charles.
-John Wesley lived during a century when Deism—the idea that God is far-removed from and uninvolved in his creation—was rising in the academy and the Church.
+John Wesley lived during a century when Deism—the idea that God is far-removed from and uninvolved in his creation—was rising in the academy and the life of the Church.
 It was in this climate that John Wesley’s call and ministry came to fruition, and in which the First Great Awakening answered many needs of the culture.

 The Birth of Methodism